jhurrell/cclf-random-data/README.md

 Each of the file types is generated using a Python script that generates random data based on the specifications provided in the IP.
-The scripts are located in the `scripts` directory and can be run from the command line using the following
+The scripts are located in the current directory and can be run from the command line using the following
 commands:

 ```bash